-Coral McKissack is a first year apprentice motor vehicle technician at Arnold Clark’s Vauxhall site on Kilmarnock Road in Glasgow.
+Coral McKissack is a first year apprentice motor vehicle technician at Arnold Clark’s Pollokshaws Road Volkswagen site in Glasgow.
 She is supported by GTG Training’s Automotive Training department, a vocational training centre for the motor trade, also in Glasgow.

 “…Everyone I have spoken to, including customers, has been very supportive of women being in this industry and would like to see more of it…”